Guide for Authors

 The articles published by Selcuk Medical Journal are the final version.
 Therefore, requests for correction after publication are evaluated by the Editorial Board according to COPE guidelines.

 Requests for withdrawal from publication must be made before the article is accepted and are subject to the approval of the Editorial Board.
 If a retraction request is made after acceptance of the manuscript and before publication, it should be sent to the editor-in-chief via e-mail with the justification.
 The justifications will be evaluated at the editorial board meeting and the final decision will be made and the author will be notified by e-mail.
-Retraction requests will not be considered for an article that has been submitted for publication.
+Retraction requests for manuscripts that have already entered the publication stage will not be considered.
 Author(s) who wish to withdraw their manuscript before publication are obliged to fill out the withdrawal form and send it to the Editor-in-Chief and Editorial Board via e-mail at [email protected], signed and scanned with the wet signature of each author.
 You can access the withdrawal form from the downloads page of our website (https://www.selcukmedj.org/tr-tr/indirmeler/).
 The Editorial Board will review the withdrawal notification and respond within 15 days.

 Author names, affiliations, article titles, abstracts, keywords, any factual errors and typos in digital object identifiers (DOIs) can be corrected with an erratum.